vlucas/phpdotenv/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this package, please send an email to Graham Campbell at graham@alt-three.com.
+If you discover a security vulnerability within this package, please send an email to security@tidelift.com.
 All security vulnerabilities will be promptly addressed.
 Please do not disclose security-related issues publicly until a fix has been announced.